Insality/druid/api/components/base/button_api.md

 ```

 Get button enabled state.
-By default all Buttons is enabled on creating.
+By default all Buttons are enabled on creating.

 - **Returns:**
-	- `is_enabled` *(boolean)*: True, if button is enabled now, False overwise
+	- `is_enabled` *(boolean)*: True, if button is enabled now, False otherwise

 ### set_click_zone